hamedrq7/factorizing-mmvae/README.md

     <img width="40%" src="https://github.com/hamedrq7/mmvae/blob/main/readme%20media/mmvae_test_recon_0x1_018.png">
     <img width="40%" src="https://github.com/hamedrq7/mmvae/blob/main/readme%20media/mmvae_test_recon_1x0_017.png">
 </p>
-The encoder is doing a good job with SVHN, achieving 73% accuracy.
+The encoder is doing a good job with SVHN, achieving 73% latent accuracy.
 However, the decoder produces unrealistic images due to the low 14% cross coherence from mnist to svhn.

 We tried two different solutions to address the issue at hand.
 Firstly, we decreased the latent dimension from 20 to 10, which restricted the model's ability to separate each modality.
 Secondly, we attempted to improve the performance of the SVHN decoder by sampling K times from the SVHN posterior in each pass.
 However, neither of these solutions proved to be effective.